Emergency Services Postvention Response (ESPR) training aims to:

-- To provide ‘active’ first responders with knowledge and skills to respond effectively after a (suspected) suicide;
+- Provide ‘active’ first responders with knowledge and skills to respond effectively after a (suspected) suicide

-- To assist first responders in effective incident management;
+- Assist first responders in effective critical incident management

-- To empower and enable/promote resilience, when responding after suicide; and
+- Empower and enable/promote resilience, when responding after suicide

 - Improve the quality of both psychosocial and peer support services.